karchkha/MelSpec_GPT_VQVAE/README.md

           --resume "lightning_logs/{experiment_name_1}/checkpoints/version_{version_number}/last.ckpt" \

 ```

+Please note that setting the value of beta to 0 will result in the above model becoming a simple autoencoder (AE), rather than a variational autoencoder (VAE).

 During the second stage of training, a variational autoencoder is trained with its encoder initialized by the encoder of the simple autoencoder trained in stage one.
 To further prevent the encoder from collapsing, the methods of KL weight annealing and Free Bits (FB) are employed.
-For Example the running with default velues would look like:
+An example of running the model with default values would look like this:

 ```bash
 $ python GPT_VAE_train.py \